 Our Plentiful team is thankful for the opportunity to serve you.
 We see you making a tremendous difference in many people's lives, in your own families, as well as in and through wonderful organizations across RVA.

 We pray that Plentiful's inviting, nutritious, delicious dishes will make a difference in your day, allowing you to refresh, refuel, renew, re-energize, re-connect and be ready for the rest of your life.
 Thank you for inspiring us and giving us the privilege and the joy of serving you and yours!

 Plentiful Foods is a ServSafe certified business, licensed by the Virginia Health Department in Henrico County and operating in a commercial kitchen at 1145 Gaskins Road.

 Here is a little background on Team Plentiful:

 I’ve lived in Virginia all of my life, and there is nowhere else I’d rather be.
 I grew up in Lexington, majored in economics at William and Mary, and then moved to Richmond.
 Most recently, I earned an Advanced Certificate in Culinary and Food Services Management from University of Richmond.

-I met and married my wonderful husband Craig 17 years ago.
+I met and married my wonderful husband, Craig, seventeen years ago.
 It was worth waiting half of my life for him!
 While we have missed having our own children, we are blessed with amazing godchildren and many close friends who generously share their families and their lives with us.